scerioli/Global-Preferences-Survey/Article/Article.md

 ---
+title: |
-title: Reproduce the results of the article "Relationship of gender differences in preferences to economic development and gender equality"
+  **Reproduce the results of the article "Relationship of gender differences in preferences to economic development and gender equality"**
 author:
 - Sara Cerioli
 - Andrey Formozov
 output:
   pdf_document: default
 bibliography: bibliography.bibtex
----

-<!--
-*Check this article for some ideas https://docs.google.com/viewerng/viewer?url=http://www.iree.eu/wp-content/uploads/2020/01/Wagner-J-2017-04-Productivity-premia-2017_06_12.pdf*
--->

-# Highlights

-Code and data used for this replication study (according to licenses) are available under the git repository https://github.com/scerioli/Global-Preferences-Survey.

-# Abstract
+csl: bib_style/./mee.csl
+abstract: |
   This study attempts to reproduce the results of the article of @FH measuring the gender differences economic preferences relating them to economic development and to gender equality of the countries.
 In the original paper, the authors use data from the Gallup World Poll 2012, which included a Global Preference Survey conducted on almost 80000 people in 76 countries all around the world.
 The dataset covers almost 90% of the world population representation, with each country having around 1000 participants answering questions related to their time preference (patience), altruism, will of risk taking, negative and positive reciprocity, and trust.
 The dataset is available in its integrity only with a license to be paid.
-The free version has only partial data that can also be used for this purpose because, according to the FH study, the gender differences can be studied also only taking in consideration a smaller number of predictors (according to the supplementary material, see @FH_SM).
+The free version has only partial data that can also be used for this purpose because, according to the FH study, the gender differences can be studied also only taking in consideration a smaller number of predictors (according to the supplementary material, see [@FH_SM]).
 In this replication study, therefore, we use only a subset of predictors that are made publicly available to check whether the results can still be reproduced and are consistent.
 The outcome of the replication is that we see similar results as the ones obtained by the original authors for the relationship of gender differences and the economic development, but with differences (some times minor, some times significantly large) regarding the gender equality, especially when comparing the results of the single indexes building the general Gender Equality Index.
-Those differences seem to arise from different handling of the country-level variables, *but a further check couldn't be done because the data used in the original article are not provided to us. --> This must be written only after the authors are contacted newly!*
+Those differences seem to arise from different handling of the country-level variables, but a further check couldn't be done because the data used in the original article are not provided to us.
+---

+**JEL:**  D01 - Microeconomic Behavior: Underlying Principles, D03 - Behavioral Microeconomics: Underlying Principles, F00 - General

+**Keywords:** replication study, gender differences, economic preferences

+**Highlights:** Code and data used for this replication study (according to licenses) are available under the git repository https://github.com/scerioli/Global-Preferences-Survey.

+<!--
+*Check this article for some ideas https://docs.google.com/viewerng/viewer?url=http://www.iree.eu/wp-content/uploads/2020/01/Wagner-J-2017-04-Productivity-premia-2017_06_12.pdf*
+-->

 # 1. Introduction

-Gender differences are nowadays extensively used as arguments and counter-arguments for decision and policy making, and the differences concerning the economic behaviors, such as happiness [@SPSU], competition [@CG] and [@GLL], or work preferences [@BG], are being studied in many sectors of the economy and economy-related fields.
+Gender differences are nowadays extensively used as arguments and counter-arguments for decision and policy making, and the differences concerning the economic behaviors, such as happiness [@SPSU], competition [@CG; @GLL], or work preferences [@BG], are being studied in many sectors of the economy and economy-related fields.

 One of the problems common for many experiments in social sciences is the lack of large and heterogeneous datasets that can be used to check for such differences reducing some of the bias induced, for example, by having students or specific sets of people interviewed for the study.